 IELTS 2021 Updates

 The College Board has introduced a new format for applicants to take the IELTS test as a response to the Covid-19 situation.
-Students can, now, take the test at home where they are safe and comfortable.
+Students can now take the test from the comfort of their homes.
 The new online test at home is named as IELTS Indicator.

 Currently, the IELTS Indicator test is conducted once a week.
 The option is also available for students taking the test in India.
 The test covers all four sections Listening, Reading, Writing and Speaking.
 The IELTS Indicator option is available for a limited time period, especially for areas where the test centres are currently suspended due to COVID-19.

 Many universities and educational institutions are currently using scores secured in the IELTS Indicator test for application purposes.
 However, candidates must note that the IELTS Indicator is not a substitute for the in-person IELTS tests.
 Candidates may be required to take the in-person IELTS test if needed by the university or institute as and when the test centres are available at a specific location.

 Following are some of the major highlights of the IELTS test: